 Honoring outstanding achievement in the establishment and delivery of U.S. transportation P3s

-The deadline for the 2019 P3 Awards Program has passed.
-Please check back in early 2020 for information on submitting nominations for the 2020 P3 Awards Program.
+Please check back in early 2020 for information on submitting nominations for the upcoming P3 Awards Program.

 The American Road & Transportation Builders Association (ARTBA) “Public-Private Partnership (P3) Awards Program” is an annual competition to honor individuals, projects, organizations and ideas that demonstrate outstanding achievement in the establishment, delivery and operation of U.S. transportation P3 projects.
 A list of past winners can be found here.